Before & After School

 PARENT CONFERENCES: Conferences for the 2021 – 2022 school year will be scheduled in person, via video conference, or telephone.

 PARENTS’ RIGHTS: Both parents of a student enrolled at Montessori Children’s Schoolhouse have a right to participate in all school functions, confer with their child’s lead teacher, and receive school information.
 A student may be released to either parent.
 In cases of divorce or legal separation, these rights will be granted to both parents unless the school receives a copy of a court order which affects these rights.

 PAYMENTS: The Board of Directors sets tuition, fees, and payment plan options each year.
 Any alternative payment schedule from parents must be presented, in writing, each year to the Board of Directors for approval.

-If payments are not made pursuant to the agreed upon procedures, your child will be suspended from in-house or remote class until all due payments are received.
+If payments are not made pursuant to the agreed upon procedures, your child will be suspended from class until all due payments are received.

 If payment on a student’s account is not paid in full by the end of the school year, the Board of Directors will turn the account over for collection.
 No student will be enrolled for a new school year unless the student’s account for the present school year is paid in full by the last business day in June.

 All charges incurred by the school for non-sufficient funds will be passed on to the payer.